thejqs/ScrapesBurgh/README.md

-A Python scraper using lxml to get all the members of public boards in the city of Pittsburgh, Pa.
-Just starting to hack this thing together.
+A Python scraper using lxml to get all the members of public boards in Allegheny County, Pa.